bright/new-www/content/blog/2015-04-03-ios-layouts-for-web-developers-3-managing-appearance.md

 ---
+excerpt: >-
-excerpt: In the web, we've left behind the times when the view specific definitions like fonts or colors were scattered all over through the HTML structure.
+  In the web, we've left behind the times when the view specific definitions like fonts or colors were scattered all over through the HTML structure.
 Now we’re looking at the iOS layouts.
 How do we maintain the content vs. presentation separation in iOS?
 author: adam
 tags:
   - iOS
 date: 2015-04-03T00:00:00.000Z
-title: "iOS layouts for web developers #3 - managing the appearance"
+title: 'iOS layouts for web developers #3 - managing the appearance'
 layout: post
 image: /images/laptop_work.jpg
 comments: true
 published: true
+authors:
+  - adam
 ---
 This is the third part of the [**iOS layouts for web developers** series](/blog/ios-layouts-for-web-developers/).
 The [first part was about the controls](/blog/ios-layouts-for-web-developers-1-basic-building-blocks/), the [second about its positioning](/blog/ios-layouts-for-web-developers-2-control-positioning/).
 Now I’m going to tackle how to approach managing the controls appearance - something that we have CSS for in the web.